 Core Pattern

 The core idea of XBRL is global open industry standard for information that is machine-interpretable that is also interpretable by humans (i.e. one version of information, usable by both humans and machines).
 This is achieved using the notion of the "information block".
+The meaning conveyed by that information block is expressed using the XBRL global open industry standard format.

 The core pattern which describes what XBRL provides is explained in the graphic which I have provided below to which I have added some numbers to help me reference specific parts of the graphic: